Today, you are going to learn everything you need to know about the principle of progressive overload.

 After reading this post, you will learn:

-- why progressive overload is essential for every workout program,
+• why the progressive overload principle is essential for every workout program,

-- and 10 different examples of how to do it correctly
+• and ten different examples of how to do it effectively

-If you haven’t made any changes in your exercise routine for the past several months, now’s the time.
+If you haven’t changed your exercise routine for the past several months, now’s the time.

 Let’s get started.